 - Pumpkin seeds

-There are also nut and seed butters made by blending one or more nuts and seeds together.
-These can also be delicious and creamy additions to a vegan diet.
+Nut and seed butters, made by blending one or more nuts and seeds together, can also be a delicious and creamy addition to a vegan diet!

 How to Include More Nuts and Seeds into Your Diet

 Nuts and seeds are incredibly easy to add to your daily diet.
-Keeping a variety of nuts and seeds on hand makes it easy to toss them into whatever you are preparing.
+Keeping a variety of nuts and seeds on hand makes it convenient to add them to your meals.